|1966 Jaguar e-type series 1 4.2 coupe

 February 26, 2011

 Alternator was tested by a local shop and found to be working well.
 It is now installed along with the water pump belt.
-The rest of the cooling hoses have
+The rest of the cooling hoses

-been installed.
+have been installed.
 I started to make the spark plug wires.
 These need to be measured, cut and the ends soldered.

 March 6, 2011

 The exhaust manifolds were ceramic coated and I was very pleased with the results.
-This is the first time I use this process and I hope it lasts longer than porcelain.
+This is the first time I use this process and I hope it lasts longer than

-20w-50.
+be changed to 20w-50.
 I still need to install the exhaust and test the fuel pump before the engine can be started.